-From ancient times castles have stood on the same positions of both Neuschwanstein and Hohenschwangau, which inspired it, but it took the ability to bring dreams to life that left us with the current wonderful heritage left by the Bavarian kings Maximilian II and his son, Ludwig II.
+From ancient times castles have stood on the same position of the 'new' one of Neuschwanstein and also of Hohenschwangau, the castle which inspired it.
+Those before had long decayed and it took the ability to bring dreams to life that left us with the current wonderful heritage left by the Bavarian kings Maximilian II, and his son, Ludwig II.

 Hohenschwangau –'The High Country of the Swans' - is like a fairytale village itself.